QaysAlnajjad/eks-gitops-apps/README.md

 Secrets are not stored in this repository.

-Before deploying applications that depend on sensitive data (such as Telegram alerts), required Kubernetes secrets must be created manually using kubectl.
+Before deploying applications that depend on sensitive data (such as Telegram alerts), required Kubernetes secrets must be created manually in the cluster.

 Example: